enyojs/enyo-docs/developer-guide/design/ui-theming.md

 ### Overriding Onyx Variables

 Onyx's CSS lives inside two key files: `onyx-variables.less` and `onyx-rules.less`.
-Onyx's default theme is built from these two files and pulled in when you include `$lib/onyx` in your app's `package.js` file.
+Onyx's default theme is built from these two files and is included in your app whenever you `require()` and Onyx component.

-That being said, if you're using the Bootplate app template, you can easily create and use a custom theme for Onyx as follows:
+If you're using the `enyo-dev` `onyx-app` template, you can easily create and use a custom theme for Onyx as follows by editing `css/main.less` and adding any variable or rule overrides you need.

-1. In `source/package.js`, include `"$lib/onyx/source"` instead of `"$lib/onyx"`.
-    This will cause your app to load only the JavaScript source; the default CSS will be ignored.

-2. In `source/style/package.js`, uncomment the entry for `"Theme.less"`.

-4. Within `source/style/Theme.less`, insert your variable overrides between the import rules for `onyx-variables.less` and `onyx-rules.less`, where
-    indicated:

-        @import "../lib/onyx/css/onyx-variables.less";

-        /* Place your Onyx variable overrides here. */

-        @import "../lib/onyx/css/onyx-rules.less";

-    The Onyx defaults will now be overridden by the values you supply.

 ### Onyx Variables: A Quick Tour